dushmantha/TeachTok/README.md

 ## Evaluation Criteria

-Your work on this project will be evaluated based on the following criteria (listed in their order of importance):
+Work on this project will be evaluated based on the following criteria (listed in their order of importance):

 1. **Implementing functionality aligned with the app specification**: Ensure that the implemented features match the provided app specification.